Meet the

 What would you expect to see at a Fringe festival?

 To quote a famous film: The “good”, the “bad” and especially the “ugly”.
-I hope to see acts that are raw, honest and unpolished, they’re my favorites.
+I hope to see acts that are raw, honest and unpolished; they’re my favourites.

 The world is your stage.
 Where would you want to perform?